zherdvaleriy/zherdvaleriy.github.io/README.md

 # zherdvaleriy.github.io
-Hello
+Hello!
-index.html and style.css were created and pushed
+index.html and style.css were created and pushed.